RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ---

 `Catalog Service` serves products and prices for retail products.
-Lets's go through quickly how catalog service works and built on
+Lets's go through quickly how the catalog service works and built on
 `Spring Boot` Java runtimes.
 Go to `Project Explorer` in `CodeReady Workspaces` Web IDE and expand `catalog-service` directory.

 ![catalog]({% image_path codeready-workspace-catalog-project.png %}){:width="500px"}